ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

     El-MAVEN is capalble of exporting projects with raw data i.e. this type of session files would store EIC information as the part of emDB.

-    User can save the session as raw project by going to the option *Save project as raw data* provided in the menu bar of the application.
+    You can save the session as raw project by going to the option *Save project as raw data* provided in the menu bar of the application.

     ![Save Project](../../img/Polly-PeakML/saveRawProject.png) <center>**Figure 21.** Export session as emDB with raw data</center>

-    User is provided with following two options of exporting emDB with raw data -
+    You are provided with following two options of exporting emDB with raw data -

     ![Export EIC(s) Options](../../img/Polly-PeakML/rawProjectExportOptions.png) <center>**Figure 22.** Range of EIC(s) to be exported</center>